rub3n2000/parcelreactprojectbuilder/README.md

         **parcelreactGen**
 in the terminal.

-**Please be patient as generating the actual project might take a little while, and the feedback isn't great.
+**Please be patient as generating the actual project might take a little while,** **and the feedback isn't great.
 Wait for it to display done, no progress bar unfortunately.**

-**All dotnet projects have a line in startup.cs that is commented out enforcing httpsredirect.
+**All dotnet projects have a line in startup.cs that is commented out enforcing httpsredirect.**
-Should be uncommented before being published to a online host of any kind.**
+**Should be uncommented before being published to a online host of any kind.**

+**All dotnet auth projects have a appsettings.json with Token or RsaPrivateKey and RsaPublicKey.**
+**Token should be replaced with a new random long string of characters, RsaPrivateKey and RsaPublicKey** **should be replaced with newly generated private and public rsa key string values.**
+**you can use my [very simple tool](https://github.com/rub3n2000/RsaKeyGenerator) for rsa keys or any other way of generating rsa key.**
+**for the hmac Token which is in appsettings.json you can simply write a long random string or use an online string generator.**

+**Nodejs auth project have a secret.js authKey which should be a new long random string.**

-It will ask you which type of project you want to generate.
+**It will ask you which type of project you want to generate.**

 #### Currently there are 11 types included: